-Although the basic visa requirements are the same for both Canadians and Mexicans, the procedures to obtain the visa are distinct and separate depending on which country you are from.
+The basic visa requirements are the same for both Canadians and Mexicans.
+However, the procedures to obtain the visa are distinct and separate, depending on which country you are from.
 Below we discuss the procedures specific to citizens of Canada.

 TN visa recipients can also bring their spouses and children to the U.S. (in TD status) by providing proof of the family relationship, such as a birth or marriage certificate, within the application process.
 Family members with TD status cannot legally work in the United States.

 A Canadian professional worker may be admitted to the U.S. without advance petition approval or labor certification.
-In order to apply, the Canadian worker (if in Canada) simply goes straight to any U.S. port of entry (land border crossing, U.S. airport, or U.S. preflight inspection station at a major Canadian international airport).
+In order to apply, the Canadian worker (if in Canada) simply goes straight to any open U.S. port of entry (land border crossing, U.S. airport, or U.S. preflight inspection station at a major Canadian international airport).
 There, a U.S. Customs and Border Protection officer will adjudicate the application, and the worker can proceed directly into the United States.

 Although no formal application form is required, the Canadian TN applicant must pay a fee (currently $50, or $56 if crossing the border by car).
 The spouse and unmarried minor children may accompany the main applicant.
 Family members must bring proof of the family relationship, such as a marriage or birth certificate.
 They will be given TD status.

-If the worker is already lawfully present in the U.S. (that is, hasn’t overstayed a permitted entry), the U.S. employer can apply for a change of visa status to TN on the person’s behalf.
-The procedure for doing this is filing a Form I-129 petition and fee ($325 as of October 2016; but due to go up to $460 in December 2016); always check the Forms page of the USCIS website for the latest) with the USCIS Vermont Service Center.
+If the worker is already lawfully present in the U.S. (that is, hasn't overstayed a permitted entry), the U.S. employer can apply for a change of visa status to TN on the person's behalf.
+The procedure for doing this is filing a Form I-129 petition and fee ($460 in 2022; check the USCIS website for the latest) with the USCIS Vermont Service Center.